doofinder/doofinder-magento2/README.md

 dos2unix build.sh
 ```

-Rename the `.env.example` to `.env` and set your tokens provided by magento at the [admin panel](https://commercemarketplace.adobe.com/customer/accessKeys) in the `COMPOSER_AUTH` environment variable.
-You can also set the version of Magento you wish to install.
+**Configure NGROK**
+In order to be able to create an account or login to an existing Doofinder account during the module initial setup, you will have to expose your local webserver to internet (to receive a callback).

+To do so, you can use, for example; the utility Ngrok: https://dashboard.ngrok.com/get-started/setup

+And once you have the external url created simply edit the `.env` file and set the MAGENTO_BASE_URL={your-url.ngrok-free.app} (for example: MAGENTO_BASE_URL=forcibly-ethical-apple.ngrok-free.app)

+So, when the installation process finished, instead of accessing to `http://localhost:9012` you will use your url (for example: `http://forcibly-ethical-apple.ngrok-free.app`).
+Notice that you'll need to specify the 9012 port when executing ngrok.

-Then run the environment by executing:
+Then setup the environment by executing:

 ```
 $ docker-compose --profile setup up